 During normal conditions, the adult trap will cease operations when water temperatures in the flow-through recovery tank reach 70°F, except as noted below in section 3.4.2.
 The NOAA-NWFSC Lead Trap Manager will monitor water temperatures in the flow-through recovery tank (located next to and fed by the trap) using a thermometer with a precision accuracy of ±0.1°F or better and will make the final decision on when to cease trap operations.
 Temperatures recorded by NOAA may not exactly match Corps data for fish trap temperatures reported online.
 The Corps’ temperature gauge is located in the attraction pool where fish enter just prior to moving through the false weirs and into the trap when the trap door is open.

-If researchers want to operate the trap when recovery tank temperatures are between 70°F and 72°F, the NOAA-NWFSC Lead Trap Manager must first request and obtain approval from the NOAA West Coast Region ESA Take Coordinator for the CRS Biological Opinion (Josie.Thompson@noaa.gov; 503-231-2313) and must also notify FPOM.
+If researchers want to operate the trap when recovery tank temperatures are between 70°F and 72°F, the NOAA-NWFSC Lead Trap Manager must first request and obtain approval from the NOAA West Coast Region ESA Take Coordinator for the CRS Biological Opinion and must also notify FPOM.
 The trap will not be operated at temperatures above 70°F without written approval from NOAA’s ESA Take Coordinator for the CRS Biological Opinion.
 If the request is approved, NOAA’s ESA Take Coordinator will provide advance notification to the Corps project biologist.
 The project biologist will occasionally monitor trapping operations.

 During lengthy periods of non-use (two days or more), the facility shall be dewatered or the water supply will be shut down.
 The trap should be operated with water supply from the juvenile bypass system to the extent possible, rather than diffuser-14, to avoid out-of-criteria flows in the ladder.
 In the event trap temperatures deviate significantly (>2°C) from fishway temperatures when using water from the juvenile bypass system, the facility should switch to using water from diffuser-14, provided flow criteria in the ladder is maintained.